kdgregory/log4j-aws-appenders/docs/design.md

 destination), it _does not guarantee delivery_.
 There is still the possibility of an exception during the send, which will requeue the message(s) for later deliver (which might never happen).

+### Shutdown Hooks

+One other case where batching and background operation is a problem is at application shutdown, especially for short-running applications.
+The writer thread is a daemon thread: it will not prevent the application from shutting down when all of the non-daemon threads (normally just the main thread) exit.
+However, we want to avoid losing any messages that were still in the queue at shutdown.

+To avoid this problem, the appenders install a [shutdown hook](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#addShutdownHook-java.lang.Thread-) when they start the writer thread.
+This hook calls the writer's `stop()` method, and then joins to the writer thread, delaying shutdown until that thread finishes (which will take another `batchDelay` milliseconds).

+Note that this still does not guarantee all messages will be delivered: aside from persistent errors writing to the destination, the JVM may not remain running long enough for shutdown hooks to complete.
+This is particularly likely in the case where the operating system is itself shutting down (ie, a scale-in operation): the OS typically gives applications a short window to gracefully shut themselves down, then sends a SIGKILL to forcibly terminate them.

+If you do not want this shutdown hook, you can set the `useShutdownHook` configuration parameter to `false`.
+I can't see any good reason to do this, which is why it's `true` by default.